Malcolm Gladwell: Career

 Gladwell decided to pursue advertising as a career after college.
-After being rejected by every advertising agency he applied to, he accepted a journalism position at conservative magazine The American Spectator and moved to Indiana.
+After being rejected by every advertising agency he applied to, he accepted a journalism position at the conservative magazine The American Spectator and moved to Indiana.
 He subsequently wrote for Insight on the News, a conservative magazine owned by Sun Myung Moon's Unification Church.
 In 1987, Gladwell began covering business and science for The Washington Post, where he worked until 1996.
 In a personal elucidation of the 10,000-hour rule he popularized in Outliers, Gladwell notes, "I was a basket case at the beginning, and I felt like an expert at the end.
 It took 10 years—exactly that long."

 When Gladwell started at The New Yorker in 1996, he wanted to "mine current academic research for insights, theories, direction, or inspiration".
 His first assignment was to write a piece about fashion.
 Instead of writing about high-class fashion, Gladwell opted to write a piece about a man who manufactured T-shirts, saying: "[I]t was much more interesting to write a piece about someone who made a T-shirt for $8 than it was to write about a dress that costs $100,000.
 I mean, you or I could make a dress for $100,000, but to make a T-shirt for $8—that's much tougher."

 Gladwell gained popularity with two New Yorker articles, both written in 1996: "The Tipping Point" and "The Coolhunt".
 These two pieces would become the basis for Gladwell's first book, The Tipping Point, for which he received a $1 million advance.
 He continues to write for The New Yorker.
 Gladwell also was a contributing editor for Grantland, a sports journalism website founded by former ESPN columnist Bill Simmons.

 Works

 With the release of Revenge of the Tipping Point: Overstories, Superspreaders, and the Rise of Social Engineering in 2024, Gladwell has had eight books published.

 When asked for the process behind his writing, he said: "I have two parallel things I'm interested in.
 One is, I'm interested in collecting interesting stories, and the other is I'm interested in collecting interesting research.
-What I'm looking for is cases where they overlap".
+What I'm looking for is cases where they overlap."